MSc Data Science

 Learn more about UWE Bristol's facilities and resources.

 Careers / Further study

-We normally require an honours degree of 2.1 or above (or the equivalent if it is a non-UK degree) in a relevant subject.
+We normally require an honours degree at 2:2 or equivalent in a relevant subject.
+Experience with quantitative methods and/or coding is highly recommended.

 For further information